lindosystems/lindoapi-lua/README.md

 ## Testing Reproducibility - A Detailed Use Case

-The "ex_mps" example includes special command-line options `--ktryenv=<NUMBER>`, `--ktrymod=<NUMBER>`, and `--ktrysolv=<NUMBER>`.
+The "ex_solve" example includes special command-line options `--ktryenv=<NUMBER>`, `--ktrymod=<NUMBER>`, and `--ktrysolv=<NUMBER>`.
 These options are designed to test the reproducibility of solutions on single-threaded runs for LP/QP/NLP models `with` or `without` integer restrictions.
 They specify the number of times a new `environment`, `model`, and `solve` would be initiated when solving a specified model consecutively under a prespecified parameter setting.
 This approach provides a straightforward yet reliable method for gathering logs from different optimization sessions and automates their comparison to verify reproducibility.

 In addition, the `--ktrylogf=<keyword>` option enables exporting logs of each run to a file, with `<keyword>` serving as the basename for the log files.
 This option is implied by `--ktryenv`, `--ktrymod` and `--ktrysolv` options and set to a random string unless specified by the user.
 This feature provides a convenient means of capturing and documenting the reproducible details of each optimization run, like (i) branch-counts, (ii) #LPs solved, (iii) iteration-counts, (iv) active nodes etc. Note, time-elapsed log entries are specifically ignored as these entries are not deterministic because elapsed time can vary from run to run depending on machine workload.